What Is Momentum and Why Does It Lead Price?

 Integrating Momentum into Your Workflow

 Momentum analysis should not replace structural analysis — it should complement it.
 Use market structure (BOS, CHoCH, order blocks) to determine where to trade, and use the oscillator to determine when.
-A bullish order block retest is significantly stronger when the oscillator is crossing above zero from an oversold Z-score extreme.
+A bullish order block retest is significantly stronger when the oscillator is crossing above zero from an extended downside reading.

 Keeping momentum confirmation as a filter rather than a standalone trigger helps avoid the common trap of oscillator-only trading.
 Context first, confirmation second — that is the professional approach.